ImperialCollegeLondon/SimDemopolis/notes.md

 - Do the prolog exercises I never did last term
 - Examine _SimDemoplis in thourough detail, and annotate what exatly every bit of it does
 - See if there is a way of modularizing the code (in a similar way one would do with object-oriented code)
+- Explain SimDempolis code in detail
+- Dynamics (of network)

 ### Interim Report
 - Finish the introduction